Frequently Asked Questions

 Does the cap of the Siphon Stopper® need to be above the water line?

-Output fitting goes above water line then back underwater to prevent excessive evaporation.
+The output fitting goes above the water line, then back underwater to prevent excessive evaporation.
 This, plus allowing air to enter at the cap above the waterline will prevent a back siphon when a pump stops.
 In a typical configuration, the Siphon Stopper® cap will sit slightly above the waterline.
 You will see 2 small streams of water and a few bubbles.
-This lets you know it is working properly and also provides surface aeration which a lot of hobbyists prefer.
-Should you want to completely eliminate air bubbles and noise, the Siphon Stopper® can be very easily maneuvered to lower the height slightly below the waterline where you will no longer see any air bubbles or noise.
+This lets you know it’s working properly and also provides surface aeration.
+If you want to eliminate air bubbles and noise, the Siphon Stopper® can be easily maneuvered to lower the height slightly below the waterline where you will no longer see any air bubbles or noise.

 Back to Top